senlin/classic-editor-addon/README.md

 Also, if we look at developers protecting the sites of their clients with the Classic Editor, they certainly don't want their clients to accidentally turn off the Classic Editor as the new block editor adds a lot of undesirable comments, tags and what not to the content.

-Sites running WooCommerce get another style added to the `<head>` section of the site.
+Sites running WooCommerce get another style added to the <code><head></code> section of the site.
 With the Classic Editor Addon installed that call is obviously redundant.
 With version 2.5.0 we introduce a condition that checks for WooCommerce and if active it removes that call.
 Win!

 Therefore we highly recommend installing this "Classic Editor Addon" plugin, which will automatically download the “Classic Editor” plugin to enable easy install.
 It removes the Settings link from the main Plugins page and removes the plugin's Settings from the Settings > Writing screen.